stride3d/stride-docs/en/manual/graphics/low-level-api/spritefont.md

 ## Load a spriteFont

-After a font asset is compiled it can be loaded as a @'Stride.Graphics.SpriteFont' instance using the @'Stride.Core.Serialization.Assets.ContentManager'.
+After a font asset is compiled it can be loaded as a @'Stride.Graphics.SpriteFont' instance using the @'Stride.Core.Serialization.Contents.ContentManager'.
 It contains all the options to display a text (bitmaps, kerning, line spacing etc).

 **Code:** Load a SpriteFont